90 West Street: Site

-90 West Street is located on a plot facing West Street to the west, Cedar Street and the World Trade Center to the north, and Albany Street to the south.
-The lot is roughly parallelogram-shaped.
+90 West Street is located in the Financial District of Lower Manhattan in New York City, United States.
+The land lot is roughly parallelogram-shaped, facing West Street to the west, Cedar Street and the World Trade Center to the north, and Albany Street to the south.
 The building shares its block with 130 Cedar Street, a 19-story hotel.
 The building carries the address numbers 87–95 West Street, inclusive, (Note: The 90 West Street building carries the address numbers 87–95 West Street, inclusive, On West Street, this includes both even and odd numbered addresses.
 Address numbers on the east side of West Street run consecutively because the west side of the street was formerly on the waterfront.
 In the area's standard address numbering system, odd- and even-numbered addresses are on opposite sides of the street.) as well as odd address numbers 21–25 Albany Street and even address numbers 136–140 Cedar Street.

 When built, the West Street Building overlooked the North River (now Hudson River) to the west.
 Until the construction of the World Trade Center in the 1970s, the West Street Building was one of the tallest buildings on Lower Manhattan's Hudson River shoreline.
 By the 1980s, Battery Park City was built on filled land along the shore of the river, cutting off the West Street Building from a view of the waterfront.
 (Note: In the 1970s, before Battery Park City was built, an artificial beach had been located between the shoreline and the waterfront.)